 The Barclays Online Savings Account is easy to open with no minimum balance requirements to earn interest and can be funded with as little as $0.01.
 Online transfers from other US banks are free and easy, as is setting up direct deposit.

-The Chase Total Checking℠ account is a robust choice for a checking account, especially if you’re a young professional or you prefer in-person banking as Chase has 4,700 branches nationwide.
+The Chase Total Checking® account is a robust choice for a checking account, especially if you’re a young professional or you prefer in-person banking as Chase has 4,700 branches nationwide.

-- Monthly fee if requirements to waive not met
+- Monthly service fee applies if qualifications not met to waive

 There is a $12 fee with this account but it can be waived a number of ways: